Borovaneca/CarWash/README.md

 * **`JWT Authentication`**

-Upon successful authentication, a JWT is generated and stored as an HTTP-only secure cookie in the registerDTO's browser.
-This token is used to authenticate and authorize subsequent requests to protected endpoints within the application.
+Upon successful authentication, a JWT is generated and stored as an HTTP-only secure cookie in the browser.
+This token is used to authenticate.
 - [x] *Expiration*: The token expires after 24 hours.
 ---
 ```